Sound, Awareness, and the Search for the Lost Chord

 The analysis showed that PrimaSounds is built from sustained tones, low and low-mid frequency architecture, slow swells, rhythmic beating, and shaped pressure fields.
 The summary chart below gives a representative sample from the Life Tuning and PrimaSounds albums.

-See here for the separate spectral analysis file of all nineteen songs on Life Tuning, PrimaSounds and Gate Keeper albumns.
+See here for the separate spectral analysis file of all nineteen songs on Life Tuning, PrimaSounds and Gate Keeper albums.

 These measurements help explain why PrimaSounds can feel physical, why accurate bass matters, and why the music often seems to occupy the room as much as the ear.
 They show how the music’s inward action is carried by concrete features of sound: low-frequency concentration, sustained tone, gradual intensity changes, beating, stereo space, and pressure.